Ramkumar119/MyPortfolio/README.md

 - Build Command: `npm run build`
 - Output Directory: `dist`

 4. Deploy.
-Vercel will run the build and serve the static site from the `dist` folder.
+Vercel will run build and serve the static site from the `dist` folder.

 Notes